us-bea/bea.R/README.md

-## Note: The RegionalIncome and RegionalProduct data sets will replace RegionalData at the end of May 2017.
-The "RegionalData" dataset will be discontinued at that time, and the documentation will be updated accordingly.
+## Note: The RegionalIncome and RegionalProduct data sets replaced RegionalData at the end of May 2017.
+The "RegionalData" dataset has been discontinued, and the package was patched (v1.0.2) to update the beaSearch function accordingly.

 # Instructions